mjfrigaard/storybench-posts/12.3-bike-rentals-example/02-bike-rentals-model-gbm.md

 ![](images/ggRentalVolByHoliday-1.png)<!-- -->

-So now that we have some understanding of the variables in `BikeData`, we can use the [Generalized Boosted Regression Models (`gbm`) package](https://cran.r-project.org/web/packages/gbm/index.html) to model the bike rental data.
+Now that we have some understanding of the variables in `BikeData`, we can use the [Generalized Boosted Regression Models (`gbm`) package](https://cran.r-project.org/web/packages/gbm/index.html) to model the bike rental data.

 ## The data

-Now check for the data in our working environment.
+Check for the data in our working environment.

 ``` r
 BikeData %>% glimpse()